About Penny

 It’s better to make it last for years

-And when you finally come to the island to rest, an old man,
+And when you finally come to the island to rest, an ancient one,

 Do not expect Ithaca to give you any riches.